 ‘Do you hear me?
 This is Police Officer Brody.
 Come out with your hands up!’

 The door opened slowly, revealing a small laced-up boot.
 The officers dropped down behind their vehicles, guns cocked.

 ‘Please don’t shoot’, a quiet trembling voice responded.

 The door opened a little further and an elderly woman hobbled out.
 She was stooped low and walked with a cane.

-‘Ma’am, please step out into the open and put down your….. cane.’
+‘What the…?
+Please step out into the open and put down your—cane.’

 With an indignant expression, the woman faced the officer in charge.
 ‘I think there has been a mistake.
-You see, I left my keys in the bathroom and when I went back in I noticed I had grease on my skirt.’
+You see, I left my keys in the bathroom and when I went back in, I noticed I had grease on my clothes.’
 She rubbed at the spot on her weathered skirt.

 ‘I tried to wash it, but I had to take it off because the skirt wouldn’t reach the faucet.
 I locked myself in so no one would disturb me.
 Unfortunately, I think the nice man at the counter must have closed up for the night and didn’t realize I was still there.’

-‘Oh!
-No sir!
+‘Sir!
 I don’t own a car.
 That’s my motorcycle.’
-She lifted her cane and pointed with her bent fingers past the squad cars and confused police officers.
-A Harley Davison sheltered under an ancient oak tree glistened in the morning sunlight.
+She lifted her cane and pointed with her bent fingers past the police cars and confused police officers.
+A Harley Davison that sheltered under an ancient oak tree glistened in the morning sunlight.

 Brody scratched his head, completely mesmerized while she shuffled towards the Harley across the road.
 She mounted the motorcycle with a little difficulty, but unwavering.
 She placed an opened-face helmet over her greying, outdated hairstyle.